Skip to main content

 About the National Centre for Accessible Transport

 The National Centre for Accessible Transport aims to make transport accessible for all.
-Through user-centred development processes and innovative co-designed solutions underpinned by applied research, the centre strives to ensure that all future travel systems have accessibility for disabled people at the heart of their development and delivery.
+Through user-centred development processes and innovative co-designed solutions underpinned by evidence derived from applied research, the centre strives to ensure that all future travel systems have accessibility for disabled people at the heart of their development and delivery.

 The video animates several shapes, which move and transform until they form the NCAT logo.
 Watch this being demonstrated in the video below.